Skip to content

 For example, if a customer requests that your remove all information associated with their email, test@example.com, you might choose to "mask" that email with a random string, xgoi4301nkyi79fjfdopvyjc5lnbr9, and their associated address with another random string 2ab6jghdg37uhkaz3hpyavpss1dvg2.

-In Fides, your options to pseudonymize data are captured in "masking strategies".
+In Fides, your options to mask data are captured in "masking strategies".
 Fides supports a wide variety of masking strategies for different purposes when used directly as an API including HMAC, Hash, AES encryption, string rewrite, random string rewrite, and null rewrite.

 Why mask instead of delete?